xmos/sw_usb_audio/doc/sw.rst

 The following sections describe the software architecture of the XMOS USB Audio platform.

-XMOS USB Audio solutions are provided as a framework with reference design applications customising and extending this framework to provide required functionality.
+XMOS USB Audio solutions are provided as a framework with reference design applications customising and extending this framework to provide the required functionality.
 These applications execute on a reference hardware platform.

 .. toctree::